 Many Australians aspire to have at least a ‘comfortable’ retirement.
 But what kind of annual income will you need to enjoy ‘comfortable’ by your standards?
 And how much does that mean you'll need at retirement?

 By ASFA’s standards, a ‘comfortable’ retirement means you can go on one annual holiday in Australia, you can eat out regularly and afford bottled wine.
 See what else a comfortable retirement means.
 Looking at the list, you can see whether your definition of ‘comfortable’ matches with ASFA’s standards.

 Planning to rely on the age pension could see your retirement dreams cut short.
 The pension is designed to support a very basic standard of living.

 It makes good sense to speak with a financial adviser before you step down permanently from the workforce.
 Your adviser can suggest strategies to give your super savings a last minute boost as well as advising on investments to help maximise your retirement income.

 Good advice is especially important if you plan to wind down your working hours leading up to retirement.
-Take a look at transitions to retirement to learn more.
+Take a look at transition to retirement to learn more.
 Or head to stopping work to learn more about the next exciting stage in your retirement plans.